 Since opening in August 2018, this wildly popular Harrington Street haunt hasn’t had an empty seat.
-The online-bookings-only fine-dining restaurant serves only 20 guests per night, which co-owner Neil Swart explains: “Cooking dishes on a small scale enhances the depth of flavour of each element.”
-That, it does.
-But more about the food later (we’re saving the best for last).
+The online-bookings-only fine-dining restaurant serves only 25 guests per night, which co-owner Neil Swart explains: “Cooking dishes on a small scale enhances the depth of flavour of each element.”
+That, it certainly does.
+But more about the food later…

-In 2018, Neil chose to pursue dreams of unhindered culinary creativity, roping in long-time friend Anouchka Horn, whom he met while working at Terroir Restaurant.
-The two became great friends after they discovered that they shared similar passions.
-“It’s funny how we are very similar and very different at the same time – we believe this makes us a great team.”
+In 2018, Neil chose to pursue his culinary dreams, roping in long-time friend Anouchka Horn, whom he met while working at Terroir Restaurant.
+The two became great friends after they discovered they shared similar passions.
+“It’s funny how we are very similar and very different – we believe this makes us a great team,” laughs Neil.

 Neil is the meat master while Anouchka is the ice-cream queen (you’ve never tasted ice cream like Anouchka’s) – making every single batch of ice cream and sorbet with its own unique base, from scratch.

 “After running a normal, average-sized restaurant for six years, we knew what we didn’t like about that process, and removed it from the equation,” explains Neil.
 “Then we used what was left to create our concept.”

 The belly of the beast, says Neil, is the heart of the restaurant, and the inspiration for the name.